Skip to main content

 Experience

-- Medical and scientific research organizations with respect to their formation and ongoing operations, including establishment of relationships with major research universities and structures for commercialization of intellectual property.
+• Medical and scientific research organizations with respect to their formation and ongoing operations, including establishment of consortia with major hospitals and research universities, as well as structures (including related investment funds) for commercialization of intellectual property.

 Perspectives